-World Language electives meet every day for the entire year.
-Each course makes up one of the eight periods in your student's day.
+World Language electives meet for the entire year.
 Students can choose to take one or none of the World Languages electives.
 Parkway South Middle offers the following World Languages electives:

-- French A - Spanish A
+- French A

+- Spanish A

+- German A

+- American Sign Language A

+- Latin A